elugens/hello-javascript/docs/additional-questions/binary-data-files/file-filereader.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The FileReader object lets web applications asynchronously read the contents of files (or raw data buffers) stored on the user's computer, using File or Blob objects to specify the file or data to read.
-File objects may be obtained from a FileList object returned as a result of a user selecting files using the &#8249;input&#8250; element, from a drag and drop operation's DataTransfer object, or from the mozGetAsFile() API on an HTMLCanvasElement.
-FileReader can only access the contents of files that the user has explicitly selected, either using an HTML &#8249;input type="file"&#8250; element or by drag and drop.
-It cannot be used to read a file by pathname from the user's file system.
+  <div><strong>Interview Response:</strong> The FileReader object allows web applications to asynchronously read the contents of files (or raw data buffers) saved on the user's machine by specifying the file or data to read with File or Blob objects.
+File objects can get retrieved via a FileList object returned by a user choosing files using the &#8249;input&#8250; element, from the DataTransfer object of a drag and drop operations, or through the mozGetAsFile() API on an HTMLCanvasElement.
+FileReader can only read the contents of files that the user has expressly selected, either through an HTML &#8249;input type="file"&#8250; element or by drag and drop.
+It cannot get used to reading a file by pathname from the user's file system.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />